sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 It also provides a list of recommendations, considerations and procedures for the adoption, management and promotion of OSS as the primary option for future and next iteration solutions of ESDC/IITB information systems.
 Some short term recommendations are:

-- Define and focus on the preferred areas of adoption, consider OSS in every aspect of the ICT Ecosystem+;
+- Define and focus on the preferred areas of adoption, consider OSS in every aspect of the IMIT ecosystem;
 - Implement a process for the sharing and re-use of developed OSS efforts within the department, GoC and OSS Community; and
 - Establish an OSS Program Office to take on the responsibility and further define the process and reporting requirements.